Feyerabend/cc/ch08/addition/llang/README.md

 | Quotients | 12 | Quot, qin, quotrec |
 | Modules QN-*, LW-*, MC-* | 20 | Qualified names, where, match resolution |
 | Error rejection | 40+ | Type errors correctly diagnosed |

+### Where does llang sit?

+*Not a programming language.*

+It produces no binary, has no IO, no effects, no compilation target.
+You cannot write a web server or a sorting library you'd ship.
+Idris, F*, and ATS are all dependently-typed languages that still aim at programming as their primary output.
+This kernel does not.
+The surface language in lang/ is a proof-and-normalisation environment, not a compiler frontend.

+*Not a production theorem prover.*

+Coq, Lean 4, Agda, and Isabelle are the production systems.
+They have: a tactic language (hundreds of thousands of lines), a curated standard library (millions of lines), universe cumulativity, unification heuristics, and years of ergonomics work.
+This kernel has none of that.
+You cannot use it to certify a compiler or verify a cryptographic protocol in any practical sense today--the ergonomics are too thin.

+*What it actually is.*

+The most precise positioning is: a research-complete, small-trusted-core implementation of CCHM Cubical Type Theory with 2-cell HITs, written in C.

+Cubical Agda is the closest in terms of theory implemented.
+But Agda is written in itself (bootstrapped Haskell), has a 200,000+ line trusted core by some counts, and its cubical extension is layered onto an older system not designed for it from the ground up.
+This kernel implements the same CCHM theory from scratch, in a simpler, auditable way.
+The core/ is roughly 5,000 lines of C with no external dependencies--loser to what the de Bruijn criterion actually demands.

+cooltt and redtt (research systems from the CMU groups) are philosophically similar--small, correct-by-design, focused on cubical computing.
+They implement Cartesian cubical type theory rather than CCHM, and neither has 2-cell HITs.
+This kernel is closer to CCHM (the Agda/Voevodsky/Cohen/Coquand/Huber/Mörtberg family) and extends it further in the HIT direction.

+miniTT (Coquand, Kinoshita, Nordström, Takeyama, 2009) established the tradition of small reference implementations.
+This kernel is what miniTT would look like after extending through cubical structure, Glue/univalence, HITs, 2-cells, a surface language, and 1,261 tests.

+__The specific claim it makes__

+The unusual thing about this kernel is not what it covers, but the combination:
+1. CCHM cubical (not just MLTT, not just HoTT-via-axiom--actual computing transport and composition)
+2. 2-cell HITs (the torus, S², where the 2-cell eliminator type-checks and computes)
+3. Written in C, ~5K lines trusted core (not bootstrapped, not Haskell, auditable)
+4. Surface language and module system (not just a type-checking API)
+5. 1,261 tests (not a prototype--a tested, stable system)

+Very few systems have all five.
+Cubical Agda comes closest but fails on (3). cooltt has (3) but not (2) or (4).
+Most research kernels stop at (1) and (3).

+__The honest gap__

+What it lacks, compared to production proof assistants, is:
+- A tactic language.
+You write full proof terms by hand.
+At ~20 lines a proof is already painful.
+Coq's rewrite, simp, auto close this gap.
+Without tactics, only small-scale proofs are ergonomic.
+- Universe cumulativity.
+Agda and Coq allow terms of Type_k to appear where Type_{k+1} is expected.
+This kernel requires explicit universe lifting.
+- Large-library integration.
+There is no equivalent of Mathlib.
+The standard library in lang/lib/ covers Nat, Vec, Fin, and a handful of proofs.

+These are not theoretical limits--they are engineering work.
+The kernel is the foundation on which any of the three expansion directions (verification platform, type system lab, embedded language showcase) would be built.
+The theory is done.
+The ergonomics are the remaining distance.

+__The two liner answer__

+It occupies the position of a reference-quality CCHM cubical kernel--more complete theoretically than any other system of comparable size, less ergonomic than any production proof assistant, and more concrete than a pure research paper.
+The right comparison is not Coq or Agda in their current form, but what Coq's kernel looked like in 1989, or Agda's before the ecosystem grew around it: the essential computational core, proven correct, waiting for a language to be built on top.
+God speed!